 For a millennial, a career opportunity should ideally fulfill several criteria, one of which is flexible work conditions.
 Having a flexible work arrangement can allow you to choose your own schedule, which means you have a chance to avoid rush hour.

-Less traffic means less time on the road, which means less air pollution.
+Less traffic means less time on the road and less air pollution.

 You can even take the logic further if you have a work-from-home option: no need to burn gas in that case.

-Do you have any apps like Grocery Gateway or Instacart in your area, that allow you to order groceries and have them sent to your doorstep?
+Do you have any apps, like Grocery Gateway or Instacart in your area, that allows you to order groceries and have them sent to your doorstep?
 Consider signing up!
 Online grocery ordering has been found to have the same benefits as carpooling for groceries.

 4. Find the Beauty in Green Living

 One of the main millennial characteristics is an emphasis on purpose.
 Posting pretty selfies is not enough for them; they’ve got to stand for something, too.

 So when you use makeup or any other beauty product, make sure you’re supporting a green company.
-Look for stickers or indications that they’re cruelty-free – that means the manufacturer didn’t hurt any animals in creating their products.
+Look for stickers or indications that they’re cruelty-free, meaning the manufacturer didn’t hurt any animals in creating their products.

-Also look for companies that use natural ingredients, like antioxidants and plant extracts, instead of sulphates, parabens, and phthalates.
+Also, look for companies that use natural ingredients, like antioxidants and plant extracts, instead of sulfates, parabens, and phthalates.

 Don’t buy facial cleansers with microbeads; they tend to wreak havoc in marine environments.
 Read up on different makeup companies and find out more about the ones with a stellar reputation for quality and corporate responsibility.